How To Elope in Yosemite National Park

 • Other locations: 10 Person Maximum

-• Available: Tuesday after Memorial Day through September 30th (no weddings allowed in July or August, but that doesn’t mean you can’t take photos here during your elopement!)
+• Available: Tuesday after Memorial Day through September 30th.
+No weddings allowed in July or August, but you can still take photos here during those months.

 Tunnel View